 See our full list of cast memoirs in order by most recent publication date.

-Melissa Gilbert’s latest book, Back to the Prairie, A Home Remade, A Life Remade, is set to be released on May 10, 2022.
+Melissa Gilbert’s latest book, Back to the Prairie, A Home Remade, A Life Remade, was released on May 10, 2022.
 The book describes what happens when she trades Botox treatments for DIY projects, power lunching for gardening and raising chickens, and soon her life is rediscovered anew in her own little house in the Catskills.